Raloxifene is prescribed to help strengthen bones. It is only suitable for women who have been through the menopause.

 Raloxifene works by mimicking the natural effects of oestrogen.
 This gradually reverses the excessive breakdown of bone that happens at menopause and makes bones stronger.
 It is usually only prescribed for a woman who has had a bone fracture in the spine.

 Some medicines are not suitable for people with certain conditions, and sometimes a medicine may only be used if extra care is taken.
 For these reasons, before you start taking raloxifene it is important that your doctor knows:

-- If you have ever been treated for an unwanted blood clot in your legs or lungs.
+- If you have ever been treated for a blood clot in your legs or lungs.

 - If you have had a stroke, or if your doctor has told you that you may be at risk of having one.

 - If you have been told you have high levels of fat called triglyceride in your blood.

 - If you have any problems with the way your liver works, or if you have been told you have a problem with the flow of bile from your liver (cholestasis).